Unsafe Work Area Claims Explained

 Unsafe Work Area Claim Calculator

-• Loss of earnings, including loss of future income if your injuries stop you from returning to work
+• Loss of earnings, including loss of future income if your injuries stop you from returning to work.

-• Property adaptations
+• Property adaptations to aid your recovery.

-• Travel to and from medical appointments
+• Travel costs you’ve paid to go to and from medical appointments.

 For more information about how much you could receive in an unsafe work area claim, get in touch with our advisors today.